nickjj/passify/README.md

 ### Hash

 Hash a password using bcrypt.
 Supply your plain text password and then give it a callback.
+It will return the hashed password.

     passify.hash('secretpassword', function(err, hash) {
       console.log(hash);